jbuhacoff/linux-workspace/README.md

     WORKSPACE_RSYNC_OPTS (customized options for rsync; default is "-crptvzL") WORKSPACE_SSH_OPTS (customized options for ssh, should NOT include "-l username"; default is none)

+Note that three of these are also used by `wlogin`.

 Here is an example workspace definition:

 **~/.workspace/project3.env**